tinybirdco/web-analytics-starter-kit/README.md

 ### Implementing custom attributes

- Attributes name must have **tb\_** prefix.
+ Attributes name must have **data-tb\_** prefix.
 Every attribute included with this requirement would be saved in the payload column of your `analytics_events` datasource and will be included in every event.

  For example: